 Vehicle Sharing Services, Transit Apps and Wi-Fi, such as TransLoc and Tampa Bay Bike share, Contribute to National Driving Decline; Policy Needs to Catch Up

-Madison, WI – In a first-of-its-kind study, WISPIRG compiled nation-wide evidence on transportation apps and vehicle sharing programs, like Madison Metro’s Bus Radar, Community Car and B-Cycle, and found that these advanced new tools have made it easier for Americans to drive less.
+Tampa, FL – In a first-of-its-kind study, Florida PIRG Education Fund compiled nation-wide evidence on transportation apps and vehicle sharing programs,like TransLoc, and found that these advanced new tools have made it easier for Americans to drive less.
 Real-time apps and on-board wi-fi for public transit, as well as carsharing, bikesharing and ridesharing have spread rapidly in recent years.
 The report examines new evidence on how these practices are changing travel behavior.

-“Personal auto ownership used to be the clear ticket to mobility” said Bruce Speight at WISPIRG Foundation, which released the report.
+“Personal auto ownership used to be the clear ticket to mobility” said Dalyn Houser at FLORIDA PIRG EDUCATION FUND, which released the report, A New Way to Go.
 “For Baby Boomers, driving your car represented freedom and spontaneity.
 But today–especially for younger people–owning a car increasingly represents big expenses and parking hassles.
 Technology and vehicle-sharing services have started to make it easier not to own a car or for households to own fewer.
 Public transit systems, especially with on-board wi-fi and real-time apps, can be the backbone of this new mobility.”

 The report, “A New Way to Go: The Apps, Maps, and New Technologies that are Giving More Americans Freedom to Drive Less” sheds additional light on how Americans have been driving less per-person for eight years in a row and total miles remain below 2005 levels (Federal highway data).
-In Wisconsin, the average person now drives about as much in a year as he or she did in 1997, and total vehicle travel has fallen by 3 percent since 2004.
+In Florida people have reduced their driving miles by 11 percent per person since 2005.